 In 2016, Monika completed a largely improvised jazz album with pianist Chris White, titled “Sketches.”
 She followed “Sketches” with "Fly,” a modern pop/jazz concept piece that aims to take listeners on an intelligent journey, exploring the life of aviation pioneer, Charles Lindbergh.
 Also in 2016 Monika recorded “Merry,” a holiday album, and "Crash," music published in 1929—both recorded with guitarist, David O’Rourke.
 Crash was released in 2017.

-“Windmills,” a tribute to the legendary lyricists, Alan and Marilyn Bergman, was recorded and mixed in the Fall of 2016—released in 2017—with Keith Loftis/sax, Brad Goode/tp, Clark Gayton/tb, Nick Rolfe/key, David O’Rourke/g, Rene Hart/b, and Alvester Garnett/dr. All About Jazz writes, “As tribute albums go, Monika Ryan’s Windmills is a homage project that the Bergman’s should be proud of.
+“Windmills,” a tribute to the legendary lyricists, Alan and Marilyn Bergman, was recorded and mixed in the Fall of 2016—released in 2017—with Keith Loftis/sax, Brad Goode/tp, Clark Gayton/tb, Nick Rolfe/key, David O’Rourke/g, Rene Hart/b, and Alvester Garnett/dr. A 2018 Global Music Award winner and also awarded Best Vocal Jazz Album from the 2018 Clouzine Awards, All About Jazz writes, “As tribute albums go, Monika Ryan’s Windmills is a homage project that the Bergman’s should be proud of.
 Classical love songs voiced by a superior singer and backed by a top-notch cast of players, makes this vocal jazz album, a must for those who appreciate the genre.”

-Monika will follow “Windmills” with “Now,” a collection of original, contemporary Jazz songs inspired by current events.
-“Now” was recorded and mixed in early 2017 and will be released in February, 2018.
+Monika followed “Windmills” with “Now,” a collection of original, contemporary Jazz and Folk songs inspired by current events.
+“Now” was recorded and mixed in early 2017 and released in February, 2018.
+The album won two Global Music Awards, one for “Female Vocalist Honoree” and another for the protest song, "This Land."